JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+9.13.21 - Trying to figure out how to upload local websites that I've been creating, with no luck.

 9.10.21 - built a landing page for Ice Event Center

 9.9.21 - went through more slides.